Catholic Church and race

-Membership in the Catholic Church and reception of the Sacraments (including holy orders) is open to humans of any race, provided they adhere to the Catholic faith.
-Historical controversy and debate on the Catholic Church and race typically center on its relationship with Rabbinic Judaism and the historical hostility between the two parties.
-Some Jews and supporters of infaith have argued that the Church's attitude towards Jews, in cases such as the Marranos in Spain constitutes "antisemitism", while supporters of the Church typically categorise this as "anti-Judaism" (based on religious adherence not race).
+Membership in the Catholic Church and reception of the Sacraments (including holy orders) is open to humans of any race or ethnicity, provided they adhere to the Catholic faith.
+Historical controversy and debate on the Catholic Church and race often centers on its relationship with Judaism and the Catholic Church's historical hostility to Jews and Judaism.
+Some Jews and supporters of interfaith dialogue believe the Church's discimination against Jews, in cases such as the Marranos in Spain constitutes antisemitism, while supporters of the Church often categorise this as anti-Judaism (based on religious adherence rather than descent).
 Many of the debates surrounding this led to Nostra aetate.